 “Every Aman has a story to tell and this one is no exception.
 This project and the many challenges it presented were unimaginable, but we overcame them not only to defy the test of time. […] This resort, a legacy to the past, stands proud as an archive for future generations.”—

 Vladislav Doronin, Chairman and CEO of Aman.

-The fourth Aman in China is the result of 15-year conservation initiative, which involved the relocation of a forest (!) and the reconstruction of a historic settlement.
-Situated in downtown Shanghai, the resort is designed in a stark contrast to the bustling metropolis.
-Modelled after a peaceful village and made up of restored Ming and Qing dynasty buildings, Amanyangyun will also have contemporary suites and pool villas as well as the Aman Spa, two large swimming pools, and six dining venues.
+The fourth Aman in China is the result of a 15-year conservation initiative, which involved relocating a forest (!) and the reconstruction of a historic settlement.
+Situated in downtown Shanghai, the resort is designed in stark contrast to the bustling metropolis.
+Modeled after a peaceful village and made up of restored Ming and Qing dynasty buildings, Amanyangyun has contemporary suites and pool villas as well as the Aman Spa, two large swimming pools, and six dining venues.

 3Alila Villas Koh Russey, Cambodia